The Bankrate promise

 - Do you mind paying an annual fee?
 Check to see if the card you’re interested in has an annual fee and think about whether the annual fee would be worth it to you.
-For example, many rewards cards have an annual fee attached to them, typically varying from $95 to $550 per year.
+For example, many rewards cards have an annual fee attached to them, typically varying from $95 to over $600 per year.
 Will you be able to earn enough rewards on your card to offset the fee?

 - Will you be carrying a balance?
 Consider whether you’ll be carrying a balance on your card or if you’ll be paying off your purchases in full.
 If you plan to carry a balance, the interest rate on your card will have a big impact on your monthly payments.
 You’ll want to look for cards with a low interest rate or cards that offer a 0 percent intro APR for a limited period, such as 12 to 21 months.

 - Do you want to earn rewards?
 If you have good to excellent credit, a rewards card that allows you to earn cash back, points or miles on qualifying purchases could be a great option to consider.
 You could earn rewards on everyday purchases at grocery stores, gas stations, restaurants and more, plus a flat rewards rate on all other purchases.
 Many of these cards also offer sign-up bonuses for new cardholders, along with other benefits like travel perks, shopping credits and purchase protection, among others.

 3. Learn about credit card terms